mdjafarequbal/housing-price-predictor/README.md

 I also created a pipeline to handle things such as preprocessing and then calculating the output for the test data.

-The score I got was 14997.99107, which is kind of amazing considering this is my first Machine Learning Model.
-I got a rank of 1719 for the same.

 ## Steps